Large population games with interactions through controls and common noise: convergence results and equivalence between $open$--$loop$ and $closed$--$loop$ controls: Technical results

 As $\Phi^0$ satisfies \eqref{assum:general_drift}, this Fokker--Planck equation has a unique solution (see for instance \cite[Theorem 2.3]{lacker-strong-PC-2018}).
 Therefore $\nu=\mu^0.$ This is true for any sub--sequence, then the all sequence converges.
 This is enough to conclude. \end{proof}

-In the next part, in a general setting that the one considered in the paper, we provide an approximation of controls.
+In the next part, { in a more general framework than that considered in the article, we give an approximation of the controls}.
 The result proved here is quite useful for the approximation through a sequence of $closed$--$loop$ controls or Markovian controls.

 We say that $(m,\widehat{q}) \in C([0,T];\Pc(\R^n)) \x \M((\Pc^n_U)^2)$ satisfies a generalized Fokker--Planck equation if: $m_0:=\Lc(\xi),$ and

 for all $f\in C^{2}_b(\R^n),$ where $(\nub^x)_{x \in \R^n}$ is the disintegration of $\nub$ in $\R^n$ i.e $\nub(\mathrm{d}x,\mathrm{d}u)=\nub^x(\mathrm{d}u)\nub(\mathrm{d}x,U),$ and the generator $\Ac$ is defined by